-- A. When application of the normal guidance in the Enforcement Policy does not result in an appropriate sanction, the NRC may: - 1.
-Exercise discretion to apply its full enforcement authority where the action is warranted.
-This may include: - a.
-Escalating civil penalties; - b.
-Issuing appropriate orders; and - c.
-Assessing civil penalties for continuing violations on a per day basis, up to the current statutory limit specified in 10 CFR 2.205, as published annually in the Federal Register.
+- A. When application of the normal guidance in the Enforcement Policy does not result in an appropriate civil penalty sanction, the NRC may exercise discretion to apply its full enforcement authority, where warranted to: - 1.
+Propose a civil penalty where application of the civil penalty assessment factors in Section 2.3.4, "Civil Penalty," of the Policy would otherwise result in zero penalty; - 2.
+Escalate the amount of the resulting civil penalty to ensure that the proposed civil penalty appropriately reflects the significance of the issue, including assessing civil penalties for continuing violations on a per day basis, up to the current statutory limit specified in 10 CFR 2.205, as published annually in the Federal Register.
 This amount is adjusted annually by the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015.
-The civil penalty amounts are published in the Policy.
+The civil penalty amounts are published in the Policy; - 3.
+Mitigate the amount based on merits of the case and the ability of the various classes of licensees to pay.

-Exercise of escalation discretion requires prior approval by the Director, OE, and the DEDO and consultation with the EDO or Commission, as warranted.
+Exercise of discretion under Section 3.6 of the Policy requires prior approval by the Director, OE, and the DEDO and consultation with the EDO or Commission, as warranted.